-Researchers have found inherited DNA changes in certain genes may cause about 5% to 10% of prostate cancers.
+Researchers have found that inherited DNA changes in certain genes may cause about 5% to 10% of prostate cancers.

 Several mutated genes have been found that may be responsible for a man's inherited tendency to develop prostate cancer.
 One of these is called HPC1 (Hereditary Prostate Cancer Gene 1).
 But there are many other gene mutations that may account for some cases of hereditary prostate cancer.
 None of these is a major cause, and more research on these genes is being done.
 Genetic tests are not yet available.

 Men with BRCA1 or BRCA2 gene changes may also have an increased prostate cancer risk.
 Mutations in these genes more commonly cause breast and ovarian cancer in women.
-But BRCA changes probably account for only a very small number of prostate cancers.
+But inherited BRCA changes probably account for only a very small number of prostate cancers.